Otto Bock HealthCare GmbH

 Sharing state-of-the-art specialist know-how, ensuring the quality of prosthetic care, and working in a targeted manner to counter the international shortage of skilled workers: with these objectives, the Ottobock Academy pursues a strong role in the training and continuing education of orthopaedic and rehabilitation technicians.
 The extensive and differentiated programme is directed at all experts involved in a patient's fitting process, and also includes Ottobock employees around the world to enable them to provide customers and partners with qualified advice and support.
 In cooperation with the PFH Private University of Applied Sciences in Göttingen and the University of Göttingen, as well as other partners in medicine and science, Ottobock has developed three courses of study in the fields of orthobionics and healthcare technology.
 This closes the gap between medical research, modern medicine and orthopaedic technology.

-Ottobock's commitment to sports for people with disabilities has long been a fixture of the company's philosophy.
-The goal is to place people with disabilities at the centre of society and to show them as great athletes and role models, demonstrating that sports and performance can provide a new lease on life.
+Ottobock’s commitment to sports for people with disabilities has long been a fixture of the company’s philosophy.
+The goal is to place people with disabilities at the centre of society and to show them as great athletes and role models, demonstrating that sports and performance can provide a new lease of life.
 This spirit is embodied by the Paralympic Games, which Ottobock has actively backed and supported since the Games in Seoul in 1988.
-In London in 2012, the Ottobock team of 78 O&P professionals from 20 countries worked on 2,080 repair orders in 10,684 hours.
-Ottobock has been a partner of the International Paralympic Committee (IPC) since 2005, and in London extended this contract through to Rio 2016.
-The Paralympic Games there are the next big milestone in the history of the Paralympic workshop.
+At Rio 2016, Ottobock performed a total of 14,500 hours of work with a 100-member technical service team made up of technicians from 29 countries.
+During this time, 2,408 repair orders involving 3,361 individual repairs were carried out.
+Ottobock has been a partner of the International Paralympic Committee (IPC) since 2005, and in Rio extended this contract until the end of 2020.

 Science Center Berlin - "Discover what moves us"